eas-lab-emich/eas-lab-emich.github.io/research.md

 # Research

-We are dedicated to advancing knowledge through multidisciplinary approaches, integrating fields such as Human-Computer Interaction (HCI), approximate computing, and embedded systems.
-Explore our primary research areas below.

-## Human-Computer Interaction (HCI)

-### Impact of Large Language Models in Educational VR Environments
-We evaluate the use of off-the-shelf Large Language Models (LLMs) like GPT to assess their impact on learning outcomes within educational Virtual Reality (VR) settings.
-Our studies focus on enhancing immersive educational experiences through intelligent, responsive systems.

-### Controlling NPCs in Game Environments with LLMs
-This project explores the integration of LLMs to manage Non-Player Characters (NPCs) in gaming environments.
-By leveraging advanced language models, we aim to create more dynamic and realistic interactions, enhancing player engagement and experience.
+The Embedded AI Systems Lab studies how intelligent systems behave **in the real world** where constraints such as hardware limitations, embodiment, and human interaction fundamentally shape AI performance and perception.

+Our work sits at the intersection of **AI systems, Human-Computer Interaction (HCI), Virtual Reality (VR), and embedded computing**, with an emphasis on building, deploying, and evaluating systems beyond idealized settings.

+---

+## AI + Human Experience (HCI & VR)

-### Collaboration with the Psychology Department: Exposure Therapy in VR with Integrated AI Agents
+### AI Agents in Immersive Environments
+We investigate how AI-driven agents such as LLM-based companions influence user experience in virtual environments.
+Our work explores questions of trust, engagement, perceived safety, and meaning-making, particularly in multi-phase and dynamic scenarios such as VR simulations.

+### AI for Training and Education in VR
+We develop VR-based educational systems augmented with AI assistants, mostly focusing on educational domains.
+These systems aim to make complex concepts more accessible through interactive, adaptive instruction.

+### AI in Therapeutic and Behavioral Contexts
-In partnership with the Psychology Department, we are developing VR-based exposure therapy programs augmented with AI-driven agents.
-This interdisciplinary project seeks to improve therapeutic outcomes by providing adaptive and personalized treatment environments.
+In collaboration with the Psychology Department, we design and evaluate VR exposure therapy environments enhanced with AI agents, studying how adaptive AI influences emotional response and therapeutic outcomes.

+---

-## Approximate Computing and Embedded Devices
+## Embedded and Resource-Constrained AI

-### Post-Training Evaluation of LLMs and Neural Networks on Embedded Devices
+### Efficient AI on Edge and Embedded Systems
-We investigate the deployment of Large Language Models and neural networks on embedded systems using approximate computing techniques.
-This research aims to optimize performance and energy efficiency without compromising model accuracy, enabling advanced AI capabilities in resource-constrained environments.

-### Fairness Evaluation in Medical Datasets
-Our work in this area focuses on assessing the fairness of AI models applied to medical datasets, such as dermatology images.
-We examine model performance across diverse demographic groups to ensure equitable healthcare outcomes and mitigate biases in AI-driven medical diagnostics.
+We study how to deploy modern AI models under strict resource constraints (latency, energy, memory).
+Our work includes techniques such as quantization, pruning, and system-level optimization for real-world embedded platforms.

+### Hardware-Aware AI and Approximation
+We explore how approximation at the hardware and model level affects not only performance and efficiency, but also downstream behavior—raising new questions about robustness, fairness, and user perception.

+---

+## Cross-Cutting Themes

+Across all projects, we are particularly interested in:

+- How **constraints (hardware, environment, embodiment)** shape AI behavior
+- How humans **perceive, trust, and interact with AI systems**
+- Bridging the gap between **theoretical AI performance and real-world deployment**

 ---

 For more information about our projects or to get involved, please [contact Dr. Spantidi](mailto:ourania.spantidi@emich.edu).